 What do results from PCR tests mean?

 If you’ve tested positive in the past, a second positive PCR result doesn’t always mean you’re still infectious.
-Most people with mild to moderate COVID-19 symptoms typically stop being infectious 10 days after their symptoms start, but the PCR test can remain positive for up to 90 days—even though you don’t have an active infection (CDC, 2020).
-This is why PCR tests aren’t used to decide if you’re still infectious or if you have to keep quarantining.
+Most people with mild to moderate COVID-19 symptoms typically stop being infectious 10 days after their symptoms start, but the PCR test can remain positive for up to 90 days—even though you don’t have an active infection (CDC, 2021-b).
+This is why follow-up PCR tests aren’t used to decide if you’re still infectious or if you have to keep quarantining.

 Okay, what if my result comes back negative?
 Technically, a negative test means no virus was detected, which should mean you don’t have COVID-19.
 If you’re symptom-free with no known exposure to someone who tested positive for COVID-19, a negative test likely means you don’t have it (Watson, 2020).
 If you were exposed, however, a negative test result might mean that it’s just too early in the infection to detect the virus.